okta/okta.github.io/_source/_posts/2018-07-23-social-spring-boot.md

 The final step is to update the Okta Sign-in Widget on your customized sign-in page.
 This part is ridiculously easy.
 You'll need the IdP IDs from above.

-Open the `src/main/resources/templates/login.html` file and take a look at the javascript block at the bottom of the page.
-You configure the identity providers in the Okta Sign In widget's config using the `idps` property.
+Open the `src/main/resources/templates/login.html` file and take a look at the JavaScript block at the bottom of the page.
+You configure the identity providers in the Okta Sign-In Widget's config using the `idps` property.

 See the commented section of code below.